griff4692/chemotaxis/README.md

 ## Simulator

 #### Steps to run the simulator:
-1. On your command line, *fork* the Git repository, and then clone the forked version.
-Do NOT clone the original repository.
+1. On your command line, clone the git repository.
 2. Enter `cd coms4444-chemotaxis/src` to enter the source folder of the repository.
 3. Run `make clean` and `make compile` to clean and compile the code.
 4. Run one of the following: